The 516th film I have seen in theaters…

 null

 Finn has an interesting journey in this one.
 He’s become a full General in the resistance and discovers a group of former Stormtroopers, like him, on one of the moons of Endor.
 Their stories are eerily similar to his.
 They were ordered to shoot civilians and refused, like Finn on Jakku.
 Throughout the film Finn keeps wanting to tell Rey something.
-We discover is that his secret is that he is beginning to feel the force.
-The reason all the stormtroopers were compelled to lay down their guns is because the force was calling to them.
+I am a bit flummoxed that the film never specifically said what it was. lol.
+The implication is that the reason all the stormtroopers were compelled to lay down their guns is because the force was calling to them.
 Although this is the end of the “Skywalker Saga”, I can’t escape the notion that there will be future episodes exploring these characters in a “New Saga” or trilogy.
 I think they will form the core of any new Jedi Order started by Rey.

 star-wars-poe-2